 Help Me, I’m an Extrovert

 While it is true that we live in an extroverts’ world and need to make more space for introverts, I’m not sure there is enough attention paid to how to engage extroverts meaningfully.
-This is as true for virtual settings as in-person events.
+This is as true for virtual settings as it is for in-person events.

 Below are some ideas to consider:

 1. Start with solo time.
-Yes, extroverts like to talk but… we often talk and then think.
-By being forced to reflect first and then share in pairs or small groups, we may share something more clearly and thoughtfully.
-This can help to level the playing field, as introverts are also greatly helped by solo time.
+As extroverts, we often talk and then think.
+By being forced to reflect first, we may share something more clearly and thoughtfully.
+This can help to level the playing field as introverts are also greatly helped by solo time.

 An extrovert’s challenge: